Gabaldonlab/perSVade/README.md

 `import sv_functions as fun`

+You can run a python script inside the Docker container that imports `sv_functions`, by using the -v option of `docker run` to share data between the host machine and the container (see above for more detailed examples on how to use the -v option).

 ## Examples

 Below are some examples of different analyses that can be done with perSVade.
 We STRONGLY ADVICE that you check the meaning of each of the indicated arguments.
+We note that these commands are related to the traditional installation.
+If you want to use the docker run you need to specify connections between the host and the container (see the section **Quick start** for examples).
 In addition, the section **FAQs** will also help why some arguments are specified.

 - Traditional variant calling pipeline (small variants and coverage per gene, without SV or CNV calling):